Omnijar/rust-docker/README.md

 libraries:

 - The standard `musl-libc` libraries.
-- OpenSSL, which is needed by many Rust applications.
+- OpenSSL, which is needed by many Rust applications, and requires specific considerables under macOS.

 ### Adding more C libraries